goyal-chintan/portfolio-website/v2-design/07A_ABOUT_TAB_V2_SPEC.md

 Opening a role shows:
 - role + company + period
 - summary
-- optional highlights (2–3 bullets max)
+- highlights (conditional):
+  - If `highlights[]` exists and has items: render as bullets (max 3 shown; extra are dropped in v2).
+  - If absent/empty: do not render a “Highlights” header.

 Close behavior:
 - Escape closes